-We want to make sure that our CAN Champions are well-equipped with the information and resources needed to start the conversation with their friends, families, and communities.
+As we prepare for National Concussion Awareness Day on Friday, September 20, we want to make sure that our CAN Champions are well-equipped with the information and resources needed to start the conversation with their friends, families, and communities.

 First, we invite you to become a Concussion Awareness Now (CAN) Champion if you aren't already.
 Better yet: ask your friends and family to join you!
-Set a goal to invite five people you know and help us grow our base.
+Set a goal to invite five people you know and help us grow our base before National Concussion Awareness Day.
 Being a CAN Champion means you'll always have access to the latest CAN news, events, and opportunities.
 Join our cause here.